Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

+Plasmids are small, typically circular DNA molecules that are found in many microorganisms.
+They play an important role in microbial ecology and evolution through horizontal gene transfer, antibiotic resistance, and ecological interaction, etc. Identifying plasmid sequences from microbiome studies can provide a unique opportunity to study the mechanisms of plasmid persistence, transmission, and host specificity~\cite{andreopoulos_deeplasmid_2022}.
 Many classical machine learning methods have been proposed for plasmid identification, e.g., cBar~\cite{zhou2010cbar} based on sequential minimal optimization, PlasClass~\cite{pellow2020plasclass} using Logistic Regression, PlasmidVerify~\cite{antipov2019plasmid} using Naïve Bayesian classifier, PlasForest~\cite{pradier2021plasforest}, Plasmer~\cite{zhu2023plasmer}, Plasmidhunter~\cite{tian2024plasmidhunter}, RFPlasmid~\cite{van2021rfplasmid} and SourceFinder~\cite{aytan2022sourcefinder} using Random Forest.
 Several deep learning methods have also been developed for plasmid identification.
 For example, PlasFlow employs MLP for the identification of bacterial plasmid sequences in environmental samples~\cite{krawczyk_plasflow_2018}.
 It can recover plasmid sequences from assembled metagenomes without any prior knowledge of the taxonomical or functional composition of samples with high accuracy.
 Deeplasmid is another deep learning method for distinguishing plasmids from bacterial chromosomes based on the DNA sequence~\cite{andreopoulos_deeplasmid_2022}.
-It leverages both LSTM and fully connected layers to generate features, which are then concatenated and passed to another block of fully connected layers to generate the final output --- the Deeplasmid score $y \in [0,1]$.
+It leverages both LSTM and fully connected layers to generate features, which are then concatenated and passed to another block of fully connected layers to generate the final output--the Deeplasmid score.
 The higher the score is for the sequence, the more likely it is to be a true plasmid. plASgraph2 is a new deep learning method for identifying plasmid contigs in fragmented genome assemblies built from short-read data~\cite{sielemann2023plasgraph2}.
 The innovation of plASgraph2 lies in its use of GCN and the assembly graph to propagate information from neighboring nodes, resulting in more accurate classification.
 The GCN model consists of a set of graph convolutional layers designed to propagate information from neighboring contigs within the assembly graph. plASgraph2 generates two scores for each graph node: a plasmid score and a chromosomal score, which are used to assess whether a contig is likely derived from a plasmid, chromosome, or both.